Scotland: fee status

 If you are studying in FE, we understand from the Scottish Government that there is no option to be charged a ‘rest of UK’ (‘RUK’) fee.
 Therefore, you will be charged either the 'home' rate or the 'overseas' rate.
 Find out if your course is in higher education (HE) or further education (FE).

-UKCISA members can currently access a consolidated version of The Education (Fees) (Scotland) Regulations 2022 (No 156), as amended, in the UKCISA manual.
+UKCISA members can currently access a consolidated, amended version of The Education (Fees) (Scotland) Regulations 2022 (No 156) in the UKCISA manual.
 See Fees regulations for August 2021 onwards (you will need your UKCISA login details).

 Regulation 3: 'Relevant connection with Scotland' - 'Settled'